ClickHouse/ClickHouse/docs/en/operations/system_tables.md

 - `exception` (String) — Exception message.
 - `stack_trace` (String) — Stack trace (a list of methods called before the error occurred).
 An empty string, if the query is completed successfully.
 - `is_initial_query` (UInt8) — Query type.
 Possible values:
   - 1 — Query was initiated by the client.
   - 0 — Query was initiated by another query for distributed query execution.
 - `user` (String) — Name of the user who initiated the current query.
 - `query_id` (String) — ID of the query.
 - `address` (IPv6) — IP address that was used to make the query.
 - `port` (UInt16) — The client port that was used to make the query.
 - `initial_user` (String) — Name of the user who ran the initial query (for distributed query execution).
 - `initial_query_id` (String) — ID of the initial query (for distributed query execution).
 - `initial_address` (IPv6) — IP address that the parent query was launched from.
 - `initial_port` (UInt16) — The client port that was used to make the parent query.
 - `interface` (UInt8) — Interface that the query was initiated from.
 Possible values:
   - 1 — TCP.
   - 2 — HTTP.
-- `os_user` (String) — OS's username who runs [clickhouse-client](../interfaces/cli.md).
+- `os_user` (String) — OS’s username who runs [clickhouse-client](../interfaces/cli.md).
 - `client_hostname` (String) — Hostname of the client machine where the [clickhouse-client](../interfaces/cli.md) or another TCP client is run.
 - `client_name` (String) — The [clickhouse-client](../interfaces/cli.md) or another TCP client name.
 - `client_revision` (UInt32) — Revision of the [clickhouse-client](../interfaces/cli.md) or another TCP client.